-Six universities have now completed the formalities necessary for the IOC Diploma program in Sports Nutrition to receive prior learning credits towards an MSc Degree award.
-These are: University of Stirling, UK; the University of Hawaii, USA; Texas Womens University, USA; USA; University of Ulster, UK, The University of Otago, New Zealand and the University of the Sunshine Coast, Australia.
+Seven universities have now completed the formalities necessary for the IOC Diploma program in Sports Nutrition to receive prior learning credits towards an MSc Degree award.
+These are: University of Stirling, UK; University of Westminister, UK; the University of Hawaii, USA; Texas Womens University, USA; USA; University of Ulster, UK, The University of Otago, New Zealand and the University of the Sunshine Coast, Australia.
 Several other Universities are currently progressing a similar arrangement.

 MSc in Sports Nutrition, University of Stirling, UK

 The University of Stirling, which is located in central Scotland, has approved the MSc upgrade from the IOC diploma.
 Students holding the IOC diploma are admitted with 120 credits and do a project-only course over 6 months full-time or 12 months part-time to obtain an MSc in Sports Nutrition.
 This opportunity is available with immediate effect.

 MSc in Sports and Exercise Nutrition, University of Westminister, UK

 Masters in Sports Nutrition, University of the Sunshine Coast, Australia

 This research-based master’s degree has been designed for students who wish to develop their professional standing in the field of sports nutrition.
 The program will assist to equip graduates for senior positions and leadership, and increase professional credibility in sports nutrition.
 The program offers opportunities to deepen knowledge and understanding of sports nutrition through research and can be tailored to suit individual interests.
 Students will complete a research thesis that will be individualised to suit the student’s area of interest.
 Research components of the program must be approved by the program coordinator and are based on the availability of supervisory staff with relevant expertise.
 The program can be upgraded to a Doctor of Philosophy with approval from the Dean and program coordinator.